edenpurnell/Telegram-Trade-Copier/README.md

 https://api.telegram.org

+# Telegram
 Make a telegram bot by talking to the @botfather within your telegram app.

 Put the access token within the MT5 robot that you get from the botfather.

+Create a N**ew Public Group Chat** and add the telegram bot as **ADMIN with Read Message Access**.

 If you need your chat channel ID or chat Group ID , watch this video https://www.youtube.com/watch?v=I-qI6jeLIsI

-You may need to use this tool https://github.com/fx4btc/parsesig to send your signals to a group or channel chat because two telegrams can not communicate.
+You may need to use this tool https://github.com/fx4btc/parsesig to send your signals to a **group chat** because two telegrams can not communicate.

 # About
 Unlike most of the Telegram trade copier services available, this is a stand alone MetaTrader Robot that does all the copy trading functionality on your hosted trading platform.

 # Signal Forwarding
-Since you aren't the admin for the provider's telegram group or channel , you will have to forward the signals to your channel or group that you control.
+Since you aren't the admin for the provider's telegram group or channel , you will have to forward the signals to your own **PUBLIC GROUP** that you control.
 This is required because you will need to add a telegram bot to that channel and make that bot an ADMIN therefore the bot has access to the messages.
 As new messages are forwarded to your channel , the telegram bot will send these messages to the **Telegram Trade Copier** for parsing.

 # Telegram Signal Format